Skip to main content

 The body’s response to any persistent signal is to adapt.
 In the context of peptide therapy, this can manifest in several ways.
 One primary concern is receptor downregulation, where the cells become less sensitive to the peptide’s message over time.
 Another is the impact on related metabolic pathways.

 For GHS, a key area of observation is glucose metabolism.
-Elevated levels of and its downstream mediator, IGF-1, can induce a state of insulin resistance.
+Elevated levels of growth hormone and its downstream mediator, IGF-1, can induce a state of insulin resistance.
 While often mild, this is a critical parameter to monitor, especially in individuals with pre-existing metabolic conditions.
 Available studies suggest that GHS are generally well tolerated, but there is a recognized concern for increases in blood glucose due to decreases in insulin sensitivity.

 The following table compares several prominent GHS peptides, outlining their mechanisms and key long-term safety considerations based on available clinical information.